-When the remaining term drops below 80 years, most estate agents and solicitors generally consider the property to be difficult to sell.
+Once the lease term falls below 80 years, many estate agents and solicitors consider the property harder to sell.
 They will normally advise you to apply to extend the lease.
 Leases with less than 80 years remaining are not an attractive option to some mortgage providers and this can make it difficult for prospective purchasers to obtain a mortgage.
 Also, it may have the effect of reducing the value of the lease.